Do NRIs Need to Have an NRE/NRO Account to Send Money to India?

 The rules, interest rates and legalities that apply to NRI accounts are different to the bank account you hold as a resident Indian.
 You need to maintain an account as per your residency status.

-If you come under the radar leading to an inquiry against you, you cannot just say “nobody told me this” and will have to face the consequences.
+If you come under the radar leading to an inquiry, you cannot just say “nobody told me this” and will have to face the consequences.

 Is it illegal if you don’t convert Savings account to NRI account?